 Dr. Trevor Faber

 Trevor Faber, Ph.D. joined Trouw Nutrition in 2015 as a Companion Animal Nutritionist.
-He oversees premix formulation and provides technical assistance for Trouw’s pet food customers.
+Now, as Director, Companion Animal Nutrition & Technical Services, he supervises the nutrition and formulation teams for Trouw Nutrition's Companion Animal Division, oversees premix formulation and provides technical assistance for Trouw Nutrition’s pet food customers.
 He ensures the nutritional adequacy and function of pet food premixes and preblends.

 He provides technical expertise in nutrition and product development for pets to internal and external customers.
 In addition, he leads the Trouw Nutrition Companion Animal Innovation Team, which works with a team of industry and academic experts that develops and markets new innovative technologies for Trouw Nutrition’s customers.
 As a member of Trouw Nutrition’s Global Cross-Species Council, Dr. Faber represents the U.S. and companion animal species in the company’s strategic planning for new products and innovations.